aroberge/experimental/tests/readme.md

     python -m pytest tests

-Alternatively, from the tests directory, one can use

-    python -m pytest .

 ## Running a single test without pytest

-To run a single test file `test_X.py` without using pytest, we simply have to do
+To run a single test file `X_testfile.py` without using pytest, we simply have to do

-    python -m experimental path/to/test_X.py
+    python -m experimental path.to.X_testfile